phac-nml/irida-next/docs-site/docs/development/development_processes/pull_request_workflow.md

 1. Use available components from the IRIDA Next Design System, Viral.
 1. The PR must include *Before* and *After* screenshots if UI changes are made.
-1. If the PR changes CSS classes, please include the list of affects pages, which can be found by running `grep css-class ./app -R`.
+1. If the PR changes CSS classes, please include the list of affected pages, which can be found by running `grep css-class ./app -R`.

 ### Description of changes